 - Retention: A satisfied employee develops a commitment to his/her work and the organization.
 Moreover, the person looks for a long-term association with the company, which ultimately reduces the employees turnover percentage.

-- Engagement: Employees engagement towards their duties and the organization is the result of an efficient corporate culture where the staff is highly committed and motivated to give their best to achieve the company’s goals.
+- Engagement: Employees’ engagement towards their duties and the organization is the result of an efficient corporate culture.
+Also, the staff seems to be highly committed and motivated to give their best for achieving the company’s goals.

 - Recruiting: Job seekers today, want to work for the companies which have an impressive culture and consider the employees as a valuable asset for the organization.
 Therefore, a positive work culture helps the company to acquire resourceful talent and eases out the recruiting process.

 - Productivity: Corporate culture enhances the performance of the employees, along with developing a progressive work environment to increase the overall productivity of the organization.